 Here are important steps when selecting a domain name:

-Before purchasing a domain name, you must decide on the right name first.
-You can come up with a list of ideal names and brainstorm them with your friends, family, and colleagues.
+Before purchasing a domain name, you must decide on the right name.
+You can devise a list of ideal names and brainstorm them with your friends, family, and colleagues.

-Next, browse through Google to see if there are any existing domain names related to the one you’re considering.
+Next, browse through Google to see if any existing domain names are related to the one you are considering.

 Now that you have domain name options, you need to see if they’re available for registration.

-Though most businesses prefer a domain name ending with .com as it’s easier to remember, it is not easy to find one as approximately 44% of all the domain names uses the .com domain extension.
+Though most businesses prefer a domain name ending with .com as it’s easier to remember, it is not easy to find one, as approximately 44% of all the domain names use the .com domain extension.
 If the .com domain you want is not available, there are various niche-specific and locale-specific extensions you can use, such as .store, .edu, .au, etc.

 There are numerous places you can visit to perform your domain search.
 You can use BigRock’s Domain Name Registration search bar or WHOIS lookup tool.

 The cost of domain names can vary widely.
-It depends on where you are purchasing the domain, besides other factors.
+It depends on where you are purchasing the domain, as well as other factors.

 When considering your domain’s overall cost, it’s essential to consider additional costs like accessory fees and yearly renewals.
 You also need to be aware of the charges for auto-renewing or transferring your domain.